sfu-ireceptor/turnkey-gateway/README.md

 scripts/load_private_repositories.sh
 ```

+Note: existing repositories (with a URL already in the database) will be updated, not duplicated.

 Your repositories will be enabled by default.
 Go to http://localhost/admin/databases (replace localhost by your server name).

 Check your repositories are enabled, and for each one, refresh the cached sequence counts and max_size/stats.
 Also, at the bottom of the page, click "Refresh cached repertoire metadata".